-The Big Island resorts along the Kona-Kohala Coast offer a variety of luxury accommodations.
-These hotels are world-class, from dramatic golf courses to stunning Big Island beaches to a wide selection of fun, family-oriented activities.
+Most Big Island resorts and Kohala Coast hotels offer a variety of luxury accommodations.
+These Big Island Hawaii hotels are world-class, with dramatic golf courses, stunning Big Island beaches and a wide selection of fun, family-oriented activities.

-Think of Kohala hotels as an oasis in a lava desert: everything from palm tree-lined pristine white sand beaches to unparalleled amenities.
-These resort hotels are perfect for a magical Hawaii family vacation or a dream honeymoon.
+Think of Kohala Coast hotels as an oasis in a lava desert: everything from palm tree-lined pristine white sand beaches to unparalleled amenities.
+These Big Island resort hotels are perfect for a magical Hawaii family vacation or a dream honeymoon.

 Most resorts do such a good job of catering to your every need that you may find it hard to pull yourself away to explore other sights on the island!
 If you do decide to get out for a day or two of exploring and have not rented a car, some of the resorts have rental car desks.
 This can be a good option if you only want a car for a portion of your stay.

-Because of their special emphasis on programming for keiki (kids), many Hawaii Big Island resorts are especially suitable for families traveling with young children.
+Because of their special emphasis on programming for keiki (kids), many of our Hawaii Big Island resorts are especially suitable for families traveling with young children.
 Most have "kids camp" programs that are open to kids ages 5-12 (Hawaii state law).
-Many Kohala hotels also offer nanny services to care for your children under age five.
+Many resort hotels also offer nanny services to care for your children under age five.

 Ideally situated behind the 'Anaeho'omalu Fishponds and beach, the Waikoloa Beach Marriott Resort is 25 miles north of Kailua-Kona.

-555 guestrooms and suites, restaurant, 3 pools, 3 spas, fitness center, 16 conference rooms, close to King's Shops and nearby golf courses.
+555 guestrooms and suites, restaurant, three pools, three spas, fitness center, 16 conference rooms, close to King's Shops and nearby golf courses.

 What makes a truly great Big Island resort?
 Is it the location?
 The service?
 The amenities?
 Where did you stay and how would you rate your experience?